 Homework

 You will shortly be receiving a homework booklet detailing homework tasks to be completed at home over the next half term.
 These tasks will be partly topic related.
-In addition to this we would also expect children to complete weekly My Maths tasks and be reading at home on a regular basis.
+In addition to this we would also expect children to complete weekly fortnightly but set two My Maths tasks and be reading at home on a regular basis.

 Reading